 Scanning your family photos has many advantages: since the originals may fade or become damaged over time, digitizing helps preserve them.
 It also makes it easy to share and organize them.
 When you upload them to MyHeritage and tag your family members, you add color and character to your family tree.
-And, of course, you get the added bonus of being able to use MyHeritage In Color™, our colorization tool for black and white photos.
+And, of course, you get the added bonus of being able to use the MyHeritage photo features to repair, animate, enhance, and/or colorize your photo.

 In this article, we’ll share some tips and best practices for scanning old family photos.